[3.12] Cold ANIMATE WEAPON Summoner | League-Start & Leveling Guide | Low Budget, High DPS!

 Support Minions (Helmet): Raise Spectre - Animate Guardian - Blood Magic - Elemental Army.

 Elemental Army will cause our utility minions to apply Exposure to Cold on hit, and also keep them alive.
-For spectres we summon the Host/Carnage Chieftains from Acts 2 and 6 to apply Power/Frenzy charges to our minions.
-When a third spectre is available, use the Arena Master that spawns from Drox portals.
+For spectres we summon a Stygian Silverback plus a Carnage Chieftain from Act 6 Riverways to apply Frenzy/Power charges to our minions.
+(When a third spectre is available, use the Arena Master that spawns from Drox portals).
 Blood Magic causes spectres to cast their buffs more regularly.
-Get +2 Minion Gems on Helmet so these guys stay alive better (see Gear section).
+Get "+2 Minion Gems" on Helmet so these guys stay alive better (see Gear section).

 Weapon: Desecrate, Flesh Offering, Storm Brand (optional).